 So, add this final modifier beneath the previous two:

-It only took three small changes, but this improved component is much better than what we had before.
+It only took two small changes, but this improved component is much better than what we had before.

 This initial approach works well enough, and it’s certainly the easiest to take because it builds on all the skills you’ve used elsewhere.
 However, there’s a second approach that I want to look at, because I think it yields a far more useful result – it works more efficiently for folks relying on VoiceOver and other tools.

-First, remove the three modifiers we just added, and instead add these four to the HStack
+First, remove the two modifiers we just added, and instead add these four to the HStack

 :